MiddletonCommunityVoice/services-list/content/chemists/lloyds-alkrington.md

 ### Opening Hours
-9am to 6pm Mon to Fri
+Mon to Fri 9am to 6pm . . .
-9am to 5pm Sat.
+Sat  9am to 5pm Sat . . .
 CLOSED Sundays